 Dive, dive, dive

-This is a fun and easy game that may be enjoyed by players of all ages and groups of any size.
+This is a fun and easy game that players of all ages and groups of any size may enjoy.
 You only need 2 plastic cups, regardless of how many players you have.

-Start by floating one of the cups in the water, ensuring enough liquid is in it to make it stand up.
+Start by floating one of the cups in the water, ensuring that there is enough liquid in it to make it stand up.
 Take turns passing the other cup around the hot tub.
 Each individual should take turns filling the primary cup with a small amount of water without letting it sink.

 You do not want to be the player who sinks the submarine.
 You decide how to punish the players for sinking the cup.
 You can make them perform a forfeit – a goofy dance, jog around the hot tub, or throw a cup of water on them.